erichwoo/embedded_traffic_control_system/README.md

-## Module 1, ENGS 62, 22W
+## ENGS 62, 22W
 ### Erich Woo, Wendell Wu

-Module 1 backup of code files for ENGS 62
+Backup of all code files for all modules of ENGS 62.

+Each folder contains checkpoints of each of the module steps.